Bunbury Outer Ring Road

 The proposed Bunbury Outer Ring Road (BORR) is in three sections - northern, central and southern, as follows:

 - The northern section is between Forrest Highway and the Boyanup Picton Road.

 - The 4 km central section was completed in May 2013, and connects Boyanup Picton Road and South Western Highway south of Bunbury (near Bunbury Airport).
 A 3 km extension of the Bunbury Port Access Road (Willinge Drive) was built at the same time.

 - The southern section is between South Western Highway and Bussell Highway.

 Constructing the northern and southern sections of the BORR will further improve access to Bunbury Port.
 Travel times, freight efficiency and road safety will be enhanced, with regional traffic better separated from local movements.
 Access to existing and proposed industrial areas east of Bunbury will also be improved.

 The Commonwealth and State Governments announced a $2.3 billion infrastructure package for Western Australia in 2017.
-This included a $12.5 million allocation to complete the planning and project development of the unbuilt sections (northern and southern) of the BORR to take place between 2017 and 2019.
+This included a $12.5 million allocation to complete the planning and project development of the unbuilt sections (northern and southern).

 Community and stakeholder engagement